argonne-lcf/balsam/docs/user-guide/appdef.md

 ### Python App Capabilities and Limitations

-Python `run()` function-based `ApplicationDefinitions` enjoy all the same lifecycle hooks and flexible resource launching capabilites as ordinary `ApplicationDefinitions`.
+Python `run()` function-based `ApplicationDefinitions` enjoy all the same lifecycle hooks and flexible resource launching capabilities as ordinary `ApplicationDefinitions`.
 For instance, your Balsam apps can directly call into `mpi4py` code and be launched onto multiple compute nodes: